Psalms For Life

 while the crown on his head will be resplendent.

 David was far from perfect, but he did get some things right.
-Having been anointed king by Samuel, he refused to take power from his egocentric nemesis, Saul.
-David endured many hardships while holding God to the promise he’d made that David would be Israel’s next king.
+Having been anointed king by Samuel, he was determined to wait for God’s timing, refusing to take matters into his own hands, wresting power from his egocentric nemesis, Saul.
+David endured many hardships while holding God to the promise he’d made that David would be not just Israel’s next king, but also the founder of a dynasty without end.
 After finally being crowned king, he made an oath, putting God’s kingdom and God’s glory first.
-That self-sacrificial oath reflected his desire—seen even when he was a boy—to lay his life down at God’s feet.
+That self-sacrificial oath reflected his desire—visible even in his youth—to lay his life down at God’s feet.

-David’s fulfillment of that oath seems to have been part of what led God to promise David a son and an eternal throne if his successors remained faithful.
+David’s fulfillment of that oath seems to have been part of what made God promise David a son and an eternal throne if his successors remained faithful.
 That promise kept David going to the end of his days.
-But by the time this psalm was compiled in Book V, everyone knew that David’s successors had failed miserably, devastating David’s dynasty and nation.
-However, the fact that God enabled his people to rebuild Jerusalem inspired hope that he would restore David’s dynasty too, making its end more glorious than its beginning.
+But by the time this psalm was compiled in Book V, everyone knew David’s successors had failed miserably, devastating the nation.
+However, the fact that God enabled his people to rebuild Jerusalem inspired hope that he would restore David’s dynasty too and make its end more glorious than its beginning.

-God eventually revealed that glory on a crude Roman cross.
-Honoring Jesus’ faithfulness, he honored his promise to David too.
-But none of Jesus’ disciples saw that because it didn’t look like the glory they imagined—at least they didn’t see it till Jesus had been raised from the dead.
-We fall short like them and all before them.
-But thankfully, Jesus’ triumph over sin and death has made all God’s promises available to us.
+God eventually revealed that glory on a ghastly Roman cross, honoring Jesus’ faithfulness when he did.
+But because it wasn’t the sort of glory Jesus’ disciples were expecting, they all failed to recognize it till Jesus had risen from the dead.
+Just like Jesus’ disciples and everyone else before and since, we all fall short of Jesus’ perfect standard.
+But thankfully, his triumph over sin and death has made all God’s promises available to us in our weakness.

-Jesus, it was by wearing a crown of thorns that you proved yourself David’s true heir.
-And God kept his oath to David by giving you authority over all.
+You proved yourself David’s true heir by wearing a crown of thorns, Jesus.
+God then kept his oath to David by giving you authority over all.
 Help me cling to your promises and seek your kingdom first, however my story plays out.
 Let me know you and reign gloriously under you, I pray.
 Amen.

 For David your servant’s sake